To make your household a safer place to live, consider implementing these effective ways to reduce harmful chemicals and toxins in your home.

 In the case of long-term exposure, more severe health issues such as liver, kidney, and central nervous system damage can occur.
 As such, it is safer to either make your own cleaning solutions or carefully read the labels on store-bought supplies to ensure they are safe for use in your household.

-Another impactful way to reduce harmful chemicals and toxins in your home is to invest in a quality HVAC system.
+As you might already know, sticking to a strict weekly vacuum schedule is a great first step to reducing harmful chemicals and toxins in your home.
+But another impactful idea is to invest in a quality HVAC system.
 By improving the ventilation in your home, you can flush out harmful chemicals and prevent them from accumulating in dangerous quantities.
 In doing so, the air quality in your household will significantly improve, and you can breathe easier knowing that the air is safe.

 In addition to household cleaning supplies, laundry detergent is another common culprit that brings toxic chemicals into your home.
 While many commercial laundry detergents may help remove stains, they often require dangerous cationic enzymes in order to do so.